Apozoro/Apozoro.github.io/Project/Amway.md

 ---
 layout: default
 title: Amway Business Structure
-permalink: /amway/
+permalink: /projects/amway/
 ---

 # My Amway Business Vision

-this is about my journey to diamond 💎
+ALL ABOUT THE WAY TO DIAMOND 💎
 This page visualizes my business partners and downlines in an organizational structure.

 <div id="orgChart"></div>

-<script src="/assets/js/orgChart.js"></script>